Johnny Gray (baseball)

 John Leonard Gray (December 11, 1926 – May 21, 2014) was an American professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Athletics / Kansas City Athletics, Cleveland Indians, and Philadelphia Phillies in all or part of four baseball seasons (1954–55; 1957–58).
 Listed at 6 ft 4 in, 226 lb, he batted and threw right handed.

-Gray, who was born in West Palm Beach, Florida, was a graduate of Rollins College in Winter Park, Florida, where he starred for the school's baseball team in 1952.
-In between, Gray served for the United States Army in the Mediterranean Theater of Operations during World War II.
+Gray, who was born in West Palm Beach, Florida, was a graduate of Rollins College in Winter Park, Florida, where he starred for the school's baseball team.
+He served for the United States Army in the Mediterranean Theater of Operations during World War II.